 3. E-Commerce — Customer-visible confirmation, contactless delivery, returns-linked POD

-E-commerce ePOD has a dual audience that most other industries do not: the operations team that needs delivery confirmation for order management, and the customer who expects to see evidence that their order was delivered.
+E-commerce electronic proof of delivery has a dual audience that most other industries do not: the operations team that needs delivery confirmation for order management, and the customer who expects to see evidence that their order was delivered.
 For a business-to-business distributor, the consignee is on site and signs in person.
 For a consumer e-commerce delivery, the recipient may not be home.

 The standard ePOD failure in e-commerce is the safe-location delivery.
 A driver leaves a parcel at the door, takes a photo, and marks the delivery complete.
 What is missing is the customer confirmation that the parcel was left in an acceptable location, the GPS stamp proving the photo was taken at the delivery address, and the specific location description that would allow the customer to find their parcel if they were not watching.